-Note: The high speed crystal oscillator must be stable (SLEEP.XOSC\STB=1) before using the radio.
+Note: The high speed crystal oscillator must be stable (SLEEP.XOSC_STB=1) before using the radio.

 The recommended application circuits also show the connections for an optional 32.768 kHz crystal oscillator with external crystal X2 and loading capacitors C181 and C171.
-This crystal can be used by the Sleep Timer if more accurate wake-up intervals are needed than requiring very few external components.
-See Section 9 for details.
+This crystal can be used by the Sleep Timer if more accurate wake-up intervals are needed than what the internal RC oscillator can provide.
+When not using X2, P2_3 and P2_4 may be used as general IO pins.